Worldline EFT treatment of quadratic and cubic gravity theories: Proof of concept: quadratic gravity

 In the non-relativistic limit, at the leading order, $k_0$ is ignored.
 The 0 PN diagram is just the exchange of one graviton (or the scalar part of the Kaluza-Klein metric decomposition) between the two worldlines and is given as follows. \\

 \\

-In the above diagram, a double line corresponds to a worldline factor, whereas the thin line corresponds to the $\phi$ propagator.
-The above diagram corresponds to the leading order term in the series expanded generating functional $Z[J]$.
+{ In what follows, we will use double lines denote worldline factors, thin lines to denote the $\phi$ propagator, dashed lines to denote the $A^i$ propagator, and finally, wavy lines to denote the $\sigma_{ij}$ propagator.
+Also, a cross in the middle of a thin line implies that a factor of $\frac{k_0}{|\Vec{k}|}$ has been inserted in the $\phi$ propagator.} The above diagram corresponds to the leading order term in the series expanded generating functional $Z[J]$.
 The generating functional in quantum field theory encapsulates all correlation functions of a field theory and is defined through a path integral formulation, enabling the systematic computation of n-point functions via functional derivatives with respect to a source term \cite{stampPHYS508}. $Z[J]$ is defined as follows (since the diagram only involves $\phi$ we have suppressed the $A$ and $\sigma$ fields in the following)

 where at the leading order,

 and $J(x^\mu)$ is the leading order source/interaction term coming from $S_{pp}$ and is given as follows

 where $x^\mu_a$ is the worldline of the $a$-th particle.
 As was performed in Ref. \cite{Zee:2003mt}, the `free' part of the action is kept in the exponential, while the source/interaction term (or the $J$ term) is expanded in a series.
 In the Fourier domain, the series expanded generating functional is given as follows